kzau110513/DBS-Assignment/MANUAL.md

      - Freshness interval *t* is stored on client as *cacheInterval* in userdata.
      - Each file opened on client will create a file record stored in *file_meta* struct (The record contains the *Tc* of the file).
 And each record will be stored in *openFilesStatus* map.
      - *T_client* and *T_server* are determined by the metadata *st_mtime* of the file on client and server.
      - For read calls, if the file is opened in read mode, check the freshness of file.
 First check if `T - Tc < t`.
 If so, we can return directly.
 Otherwise, get *T_client* and *T_server* through local stat call and rpc getattr call.
 If `T_client == T_server`, update Tc to current time and return.
-If two conditions are both not satisfied, download the file, and update Tc to the current time.
+If neither of these conditions is satisfied, download the file, and update Tc to the current time.
-     - For write calls, check freshness at the end of functions.
+     - For write calls, check freshness at the end of function.
 First we check if `T - Tc < t`.
 If so, return directly.
 Otherwise, get *T_client* and *T_server* through local stat call and rpc getattr call.
 If `T_client == T_server`, update Tc to current time and return.
-If two conditions are both not satisfied, upload the file, and update Tc to the current time.
+If neither of these conditions is satisfied, upload the file, and update Tc to the current time.

    - Atomic Transfer
      - We use two rpc calls `watdfs_lock` and `watdfs_unlock` registered in server side to lock and unlock the file.